Sagi-o/Design-Patterns/README.md

 Open on IntelliJ IDE, Enter the Main.java file, just enter the method name the defines the pattern you want to see in action and run the program.

-The design patterns you will curreny find in the repository are:
+The design patterns you will currently find in the repository are:

 Behavioral: Observer, Strategy, Visitor, TemplateMethod.